scottanderson/railroad.studio/README.md

 ## About

-Railroad Studio is a static HTML, JavaScript and CSS webpage used to view and modify save files for Railroads Online.
+Railroad Studio is a web app for editing Railroads Online save files.
+Everything runs locally in your browser; your save file is never uploaded to a server.

 ## Editing save files

+Railroad Studio never modifies your original save file.
+Edits happen in memory only.
+When you choose to save your changes, the app generates a new .sav file in the browser's downloads folder.

+When you make a change, the app marks the save as having unsaved edits, and the Export button turns yellow to indicate pending changes.
+Your browser may also warn you before navigating away from the page.

-Most of the data contained within a .sav file can be modified through the studio interface, by clicking the tabs across the top of the page.
-The industry editor can be used to modify industry type, location, orientation, input and output quantities.
-The player editor can be used to change money and xp.
-The Spline Track editor allows editing any of the properties of the newest spline system.
+Most of the data in a .sav file can be modified through the studio interface by using the tabs at the top of the page.

-When any property is modified, Railroad Studio will set a flag indicating that there are unsaved edits to the save file.
-This will cause web browsers to notify users before navigating away from the page, and make the export button yellow.
+- The **Industry Editor** allows you to change industry type, location, orientation, inputs, and outputs.
+- The **Player Editor** lets you edit player money and XP.
+- The **Spline Track Editor** provides access to the properties of the spline track system.

 ## Editing save files (advanced)